BendBroadband Drops ROOT SPORTS, Home Of Your Seattle Mariners & Portland Timbers - FAQ's

 Many BendBroadband customers are disappointed with the loss of their Mariners, Timbers and other Northwest teams.
 As of January 13, BendBroadband has shut down the ability of customers to comment on their blog.
 Customers can continue to post comments and engage in discussions on the Bring Back ROOT Sports to BendBroadband page on Facebook: http://www.facebook.com/BringBackRootSportsToBendBroadband.

 Is there any chance I can get ROOT SPORTS back?

 The only way to guarantee continued access to the regional sports teams that you love is to switch providers today.
 Your Mariners and Timbers on ROOT SPORTS are available locally on both DIRECTV and DISH Network.
 You can reach your local DIRECTV and DISH Network dealer by calling 541-639-4840.
-We understand that switching providers can be an inconvenience, so fans are also encouraged to visit BringBackROOTSPORTS.com where they can email BendBroadband and ask them to bring back ROOT SPORTS or call 1-800-859-ROOT(7668).
+We understand that switching providers can be an inconvenience, so fans are also encouraged to call BendBroadband and ask them to bring back ROOT SPORTS at 1-800-859-ROOT(7668).

 If DIRECTV Sports Networks partially owns and fully operates ROOT SPORTS, isn't this just a way for DIRECTV to get more customers?

 Anyone would be free to make that claim if ROOT SPORTS and DIRECTV Sports Networks had raised the prices it charges to BendBroadband and BendBroadband only eliminated ROOT SPORTS to try to save its customers money, but that's the opposite of what's actually occurring.
 ROOT SPORTS did not seek any price increase, and yet BendBroadband still decided to stop providing ROOT SPORTS, meaning the only place people around Bend can still get these games is through either DIRECTV or DISH Network.